wenceorg/phys52015/site/content/notes/scaling-laws.md

 \frac{F_p}{P}\right)} = \frac{1}{F_s}.
 $$

-This phenomenon is known as [Amdahl's law](https://dl.acm.org/doi/10.1145/1465482.1465560) after [Gene Amdahl](https://en.wikipedia.org/wiki/Gene_Amdahl).
+This phenomenon, where the maximum speedup is limited by the serial fraction of the code, is known as [Amdahl's law](https://dl.acm.org/doi/10.1145/1465482.1465560) after [Gene Amdahl](https://en.wikipedia.org/wiki/Gene_Amdahl).